ishna/data-512-a2/README.md

 high-quality-percentage: GA_FA by frequency percentage

 PLEASE NOTE: This notebook does not consist of the regional analysis.
 That has been stored seperately in the tables given in the jupyter notebook

+3. Jupyter notebook named hcds-a2-bias that contains all code as well as information necessary to understand each programming step.
+It has 6 tables in the Result section with following information:
+- Top 10 countries by coverage: 10 highest-ranked countries in terms of number of politician articles as a proportion of country population
+- Bottom 10 countries by coverage: 10 lowest-ranked countries in terms of number of politician articles as a proportion of country population
+- Top 10 countries by relative quality: 10 highest-ranked countries in terms of the relative proportion of politician articles that are of GA and FA-quality
+- Bottom 10 countries by relative quality: 10 lowest-ranked countries in terms of the relative proportion of politician articles that are of GA and FA-quality
+- Geographic regions by coverage: Ranking of geographic regions (in descending order) in terms of the total count of politician articles from countries in each region as a proportion of total regional population
+- Geographic regions by coverage: Ranking of geographic regions (in descending order) in terms of the relative proportion of politician articles from countries in each region that are of GA and FA-quality

 ## Using the repository
 1. Clone the repo.